 Import BambooHR Data to Google Sheets

-BambooHR is an online human resources management tool.
 In this guide, we’ll walk through how to pull data from the BambooHR API directly into Google Sheets, using the API Connector add-on for Sheets.
-We’ll first get an API key from BambooHR, and then set up a request to pull in HR data to your spreadsheet.
+We’ll first get an API key from BambooHR, and then set up a request to pull in human resources data to your spreadsheet.

 - Part 1: Get your BambooHR API Key